Kaki-the-Kid/Cyberplant/README.md

 If you are applying separate power supply to Arduino and shield, make sure you have disconnected the jumper on the shield.

+I'm swapping out my motors and picked up a set of Kysan Nema 17 1124090.
+The wire colors don't match "Type A” or "Type B" like my other motors.
+They're blue, yellow, green, red (D, B, C, A respectively according to the data sheet)

+Forget the color of "the connector with wire", follow type B, make sure the wire of motor is connected as picture.

+Y -> B1
+B -> B2
+G -> A2
+R -> A1

 ## Arduino biblioteker